-The one person who is the least reliable, in my experience, for providing accurate birth times, is the Mother!
-Mothers often do not remember the child's time correctly, and when shown a birth certificate from a hospital with a time that contradicts mom's personal memory, the Mother may be very surprised about how wrong their memory is!
+For the purpose of providing accurate birth times, the least reliable memory is the Mother!
+Moms often do not remember the child's time correctly, and when shown a birth certificate from a hospital with a time that contradicts mom's personal memory, the Mother may be very surprised about how wrong their memory is!
 This odd state of affairs does makes sense given the intensity and trauma of the birth experience, when the astral (no-time) and physical planes are so intermixed.

-Sometimes I find benefit in setting slightly earlier a birth-certificate recorded time, perhaps one minute or two minutes earlier, in case the navamsha lagna rashi would shift by doing so, and only in response to known facts about the native 's profession.
+Sometimes I find benefit in setting slightly earlier a birth-certificate recorded time, perhaps one minute or two minutes earlier, in case the navamsha lagna rashi would shift by doing so, and only in response to known facts about one's profession .

 The rashi of the 10th navamsha is an accurate indicator of profession.
 If this indicator seems incorrect, e.g. if the person is a long-time schoolteacher which would be Brihaspati, but indeed Kuja has become lord of the 10th navamsha, which would suggest a military professional or an engineer, then sometimes - only sometimes - shifting the birth forward one or two minutes can cause the 10th navamsha lord to match better with the adult profession.

-However, I usually don't make adjustments to the birth-certificate stated time.
-That is a lot of work which requires having a good amount of background data on the person in question.
+However, it is unusual to make adjustments to the birth-certificate stated time.
+Rectifications are labor-intensive.
+They require copious background data including a number of adult milestone dates.
 Local village astrologer, who knows his clients' life stories and character very personally, is in a much better position to make corrections to the recorded birth time.
 However, usually they don't have to make corrections, because they were present personally at the birth!

 Rectifications are labor intensive and expensive.
-If you have a reliable birth certificate time, I would recommend to use that time without further challenge, unless (as in the example above) there is some major item that could be pushed to a better match by making a very small time adjustment.
+If you have a reliable birth certificate time, It would be recommended to use that time without further challenge, unless (as in the example above) there is some major item that could be pushed to a better match by making a very small time adjustment.

 Wishing you success in your Jyotisha studies,